 What is Marketing Automation?

-Marketing automation saves time and money by automating repetitive marketing tasks and allows businesses to:
+It’s true that marketing automation saves time and money by automating repetitive marketing tasks, it also allows businesses to:

 - Identify more qualified leads